mj-will/nessai/README.md

 ## Help

-For questions and other support, please either use our [gitter.io room](https://matrix.to/#/#nessai:gitter.im) or [open an issue](https://github.com/mj-will/nessai/issues/new/choose).
+For questions and other support, please either use our [gitter room](https://matrix.to/#/#nessai:gitter.im) or [open an issue](https://github.com/mj-will/nessai/issues/new/choose).

 ## Contributing